36 Non-Candy Easter Egg Fillers Kids Will Love

 Bunny Racers

 These adorable little bunny racers are perfect surprise for a larger sized egg.
 Pull them back and see how far they can fly.
 You can even set up some blocks for them to knock down.
-Or organize a bunny car race to see whose fastest. (affiliate)
+Or organize a bunny car race to see who’s fastest. (affiliate)

 Fairy Garden Miniatures

 Once spring arrives, it’s time to welcome the fairies to the garden again.
-Add to the whimsy of this year’s fairy houses with an assortment of fairy garden miniatures.
+Add to the whimsy of this year’s fairy houses with an assortment of fairy garden miniatures. (affiliate) These sweet additions fit into small to medium sized Easter eggs.

 Pocket Magnifying Glass